g4edge/pyg4ometry-bitbucket/README.md

 Citation and academic credit
 ============================

-  * It pyg4ometry has been useful for your work, please in the first instance cite...
+  * It pyg4ometry has been useful for your work, please in the first instance cite [Computer Physics Communications Volume 272, March 2022, 108228](https://www.sciencedirect.com/science/article/pii/S0010465521003404)